Nixtla/hierarchicalforecast/README.md

 Here is a link to the [documentation](https://nixtlaverse.nixtla.io/hierarchicalforecast/index.html).

 ## 📃 License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Nixtla/neuralforecast/blob/main/LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/Nixtla/hierarchicalforecast/blob/main/LICENSE) file for details.

 ## 🏟 HTS projects
 In the R ecosystem, we recommend checking out [fable](http://fable.tidyverts.org/), and the now-retired [hts](https://github.com/earowang/hts).